 Your coverage is provided through a contract with your current employer or former employer or union.
-You are responsible for paying your late enrollment penalty.
-Please contact the employer's or union's benefits administrator for information on paying your penalty.
+Please contact the employer's or union's benefits administrator for information about your plan premium.

 Section 7.2 Can we change your monthly plan premium during the year?